rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure.md

   name: azure
 ```

-2. Cordon the control plane nodes, so that AWS cloud controller pods run on nodes only after upgrading to the external cloud provider:
+2. Cordon the control plane nodes, so that Azure cloud controller pods run on nodes only after upgrading to the external cloud provider:

 ```shell
 kubectl cordon -l "node-role.kubernetes.io/controlplane=true"